 The castling is a special move that can be made once during the game, and entails the movement of two pieces.

 The king is transferred from its original square two squares towards left or right, and the rook in the correspondig corner is transferred to the square the king has just crossed.

 The castling is an effective play to protect the king, and it is only possible undeer the following conditions:

-- Both pieces, the king and the rook, hasn´t been moved during the game.
+- Both pieces, the king and the rook, has not been moved during the game.

 - The squares between them are empty.

-- The king is not in check, and neither the destination square nor the crossed squares can´t be under threat.
+- The king is not in check, and neither the destination square nor the crossed squares cannot be under threat.